pulumi/docs/content/blog/program-the-cloud-with-12-pulumi-pearls/index.md

 Most real-world examples we see in fact mix all of these things together in the same program.

-Because of the way it uses real languages, there are great benefits to serverless programming in Pulumi.
+Because of the way it uses familiar languages, there are great benefits to serverless programming in Pulumi.
 No YAML required -- just write lambdas in your favorite language, and our compiler/runtime magic will deal with them.
 But first, let's start simple.